 All receivables are recognised when a right to receive payment is established.
+Receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for bad debts.
 Debts that are known to be uncollectible are written off.
-A provision for doubtful debts is raised where there is evidence the amount will not be collected.